daylook/awscdk/README.md

 # awscdk
-Infrastructure as code with AWS CDK
+Infrastructure as a code with AWS CDK